 Pilgrimage to World Youth Day Krakow

-As young South Australian Catholics travel from Adelaide to Krakow in Poland for World Youth Day 2016, The Southern Cross newspaper editor Jenny Brinkworth provides a daily update on the pilgrimage journey.
+As young South Australian Catholics travelled from Adelaide to Krakow in Poland for World Youth Day 2016, The Southern Cross newspaper editor Jenny Brinkworth provided a daily update on the pilgrimage journey.

 01 Aug 2016